aliyun/mysql-backup-helper/README.en.md

 - The tool supports a wide range of xtrabackup/xbstream versions, including older versions that don't support the `--version` flag (e.g., xbstream 2.4.12)
 - The tool uses multiple fallback methods to verify binary executability (`--version` → `-h` → `--help` → run without arguments)
 - `--prepare` mode does not require xbstream, only xtrabackup is needed
+- The tool does not depend on `mysql` command-line client, connects directly to MySQL server via Go MySQL driver
+- When getting config file path, if MySQL variables cannot be queried (e.g., insufficient permissions), it gracefully falls back to checking common paths

 ---